Saturday, June 21, 2025

 Example of a saint:

-You can become a saint too!
+You can become a saint too:

 Do you want to be holy like the saints?
-Then read about the saints, and learn to follow Jesus with great love in your heart, as they did.
-What will you say to Jesus when you get home today?
-That is prayer!
+Read about the saints, and learn to follow Jesus with great love in your heart, as they did.

 Let us pray together: